imgix/gatsby/packages/gatsby-transform-url/README.md

   /**
    * A set of imgix parameters to apply to the image.
    * Parameters ending in 64 will be base64 encoded.
+   * A full list of imgix parameters can be found here: https://docs.imgix.com/apis/url
    * Width (w) and height (h) are required.
    */
   imgixParams: { w: number; h: number } & IImgixParams,